-- 4. Systems to Ensure the Efficient Execution of Duties by Directors - (1) The Company shall clarify the functional authority and responsibility of corporate officers and employees for decision making and execution of business affairs.
-The Company shall also improve rules for the division of duties to ensure and encourage more appropriate division of duties and collaboration among organizational bodies. - (2) The Company shall work to raise operational efficiency by simplifying business processes, streamlining the organization and making appropriate use of IT. - (3) The Company shall promote digital transformation (DX) through the renewal of IT infrastructure. - (4) In order to promote the proper communication of information and communications between officers and employees, the Company shall improve systems by which management guidelines and policies are disseminated to employees by corporate officers, and important field information is properly communicated by employees to corporate officers in a timely manner. - (5) The company shall endeavor to improve work productivity by promoting changes in ways of working. - 5.
-Systems to Ensure the Propriety of Business Operations Conducted by the Corporate Group Consisting of the Company and Its Subsidiaries - (1) Systems for reporting to the Company on matters pertaining to the execution of duties by the subsidiary's directors, etc., and systems for ensuring that the performance of duties by directors etc. of is efficient - [1] The Company shall establish rules concerning the management of subsidiaries and affiliated companies (hereinafter "Associated Companies") and endeavor to maintain and enhance the Lawson brand through close collaboration with them.
-However, with regards to affiliated companies, the Company will work to establish and maintain systems through phased implementation, taking into account such factors as relations with other leading shareholders, difference in laws, regulations and business customs and the like of foreign countries. - [2] The Company shall establish a department for supervising Associated Companies, and while respecting the independence of Associated Companies, we shall step up action to optimize a system for supervising Associated Companies by taking into account the reasons that the Company has taken a stake in the Associated Company, engaging in negotiations or providing advice to Associated Companies as necessary, operating a system for receiving reports from them, etc. - (2) Rules and other systems for risk management by the subsidiary and systems for ensuring that the subsidiary's directors, etc., and employees execute their duties in conformity with laws, ordinances, and the articles of incorporation - [1] While respecting the independence of Associated Companies, in view of the purpose of the Company's equity participation in Associated Companies, the Company shall establish Group regulations such as basic policies for the management of Associated Companies and management policies thereof, and keep the Associated Companies fully informed of the Lawson Group Code of Conduct. - [2] The Company shall establish an organization with jurisdiction over Associated Companies (division with responsibility and department in charge), and a dedicated department that can provide support to Associated
+- (5) As for the risk of human rights violations in terms of business-related risks, the Company implements human rights due diligence based on the Lawson Group Human Rights Policy and promotes initiatives to prevent and mitigate any negative impacts on human rights. - 4.
+Systems to Ensure the Efficient Execution of Duties by Directors - (1) The Company shall clarify the functional authority and responsibility of corporate officers and employees for decision making and execution of business affairs.
+The Company shall also improve rules for the division of duties to ensure and encourage more appropriate division of duties and collaboration among organizational bodies. - (2) The Company shall work to raise operational efficiency by simplifying business processes, streamlining the organization and making appropriate use of IT. - (3) The Company shall promote digital transformation (DX) through the renewal of IT infrastructure. - (4) In order to promote the proper communication of information and communications between officers and employees, the Company shall improve systems by which management guidelines and policies are disseminated to employees by corporate officers, and important field information is properly communicated by employees to corporate officers in a timely manner. - (5) The company shall endeavor to improve work productivity by promoting changes in ways of working. - Systems to Ensure the Propriety of Business Operations Conducted by the Corporate Group Consisting of the Company and Its Subsidiaries - (1) Systems for reporting to the Company on matters pertaining to the execution of duties by the Associated Companies' directors, etc., and systems for ensuring that the performance of duties by directors etc. of is efficient. - [1] The Company shall establish rules concerning the management of Associated Companies and endeavor to maintain and enhance the Lawson brand through close collaboration with them.
+However, with regards to affiliated companies, the Company will work to establish and maintain systems through phased implementation, taking into account such factors as relations with other leading shareholders, difference in laws, regulations and business customs and the like of foreign countries. - [2] While respecting the independence of Associated Companies, we shall step up action to optimize a system for supervising Associated Companies by taking into account the reasons that the Company has taken a stake in the Associated Company, engaging in negotiations or providing advice to Associated Companies as necessary, operating a system for receiving reports from them, etc. - (2) Rules and other systems for risk management by Associated Companies and systems for ensuring that the Associated Companies' directors, etc., and employees execute their duties in conformity with laws, ordinances, and the articles of incorporation